 1. Get the Subject Line Right.

 Subject lines are more important than many businesses realize.
-In fact, “47% of email recipients open email based on the subject line whereas 69% of email recipients report email as spam based solely on the subject line.”
+In fact, “47% of email recipients open an email based on the subject line whereas 69% of email recipients report email as spam based solely on the subject line.”

 You don’t have to fool anyone about what’s inside.
 In fact, you shouldn’t.
 Your email subject lines should simply tell customers what to expect.
 Just be honest about what readers will find when they open your emails, and you’re more likely to increase your open rates over time.